micmejia/bible-dump/NKJV/1 Corinthians/1 Cor 9.md

 For if I do this willingly, I have a reward; but if against my will, I have been entrusted with a stewardship.

 ###### 18
 What is my reward then?
-That when I preach the gospel, I may present the gospel [^d]of Christ without charge, that I may not abuse my authority in the gospel. ## Serving All Men
+That when I preach the gospel, I may present the gospel of Christ without charge, that I may not abuse my authority in the gospel. ## Serving All Men

 ###### 19
 For though I am free from all _men,_ I have made myself a servant to all, that I might win the more;

 ###### 20
-and to the Jews I became as a Jew, that I might win Jews; to those _who are_ under the law, as under the [^e]law, that I might win those _who are_ under the law;
+and to the Jews I became as a Jew, that I might win Jews; to those _who are_ under the law, as under the law, that I might win those _who are_ under the law;

 ###### 21
-to those _who are_ without law, as without law (not being without [^f]law toward God, but under [^g]law toward Christ), that I might win those _who are_ without law;
+to those _who are_ without law, as without law (not being without law toward God, but under law toward Christ), that I might win those _who are_ without law;

 ###### 22
-to the weak I became [^h]as weak, that I might win the weak.
+to the weak I became as weak, that I might win the weak.
 I have become all things to all _men,_ that I might by all means save some.

 ###### 23
 Now this I do for the gospel's sake, that I may be partaker of it with _you._ ## Striving for a Crown

 ###### 24
 Do you not know that those who run in a race all run, but one receives the prize?
-Run in such a way that you may [^i]obtain _it._
+Run in such a way that you may obtain _it._

 ###### 25
-And everyone who competes _for the prize_ [^j]is temperate in all things.
+And everyone who competes _for the prize_ is temperate in all things.
 Now they _do it_ to obtain a perishable crown, but we _for_ an imperishable _crown._

 ###### 26
 Therefore I run thus: not with uncertainty.
 Thus I fight: not as _one who_ beats the air.